Library Printing and Photocopying

 You need to choose whether you want to print or photocopy at the MFD before you present your ID card over the keypad.

 If you're still having problems, you may have a faulty card.
-Take it to the Information and Loans Desk on Level B for help.
+Take it to the Library Service Desk on Level B for help.

 9. I released my print job but it doesn't print out, what do I do?